 You must contact the Center for Student Success Office each semester in order to obtain authorization and to coordinate your schedule.

 Level I CRLA tutor training is required in order to continue employment as a JC tutor.

-The wage for tutors is $8.00/hour.
+The wage for tutors is $8.90/hour.
 Student tutors who complete tutor certification training will receive a $.25 increase per hour.
 Student tutors who complete tutor certification training level II will receive a $.25 increase per hour.
-Maximum rate of pay for a tutor is $8.50.

 Only students currently enrolled in JC courses are eligible for employment in this program.

 Students must be enrolled in a minimum of six credits.
 During the spring semester only, student tutors may enroll in as few as 3-5 credit hours, however, they will be charged FICA tax and a retirement deduction on their earned wages.
 Audited classes do not count toward the required credit hours needed each semester.

 Tutors are not to exceed 20 hours per week as a tutor.
 If employed on another JC student employment program, the hours worked on all programs shall not exceed 25 hours per week.

 The following information is required by Human Resources to process pay for an employee.
 If the information is received on time, the employee’s pay check can be processed without delay.
 Any information which is late will delay the employee’s pay.
 To avoid delays in payment the student employee should never begin work until the proper eligibility forms have been completed.

 TAX FORMS Tax forms are required for each employee.
 These include federal, state and city withholding forms.
 These forms should be completed with a permanent home address where a wage statement (W-2) form can be sent.
 New forms are necessary only if there is an exemption or address change.